 To introduce the concept of rhyming words and what it means for words to rhyme, gather two Montessori language objects that rhyme and one that doesn't rhyme.

-After playing "odd one out", you can put together a rhyming objects basket.
-Invite your child to sort them to find the rhyming pairs of objects.
+After playing Odd One Out, you can put together a rhyming objects basket.
+Invite your preschooler to sort them to find the rhyming pairs of objects.
 When your child can think of and say more words that rhyme with one of the objects, you'll know that your child understands rhyming.

 Another phonological awareness skill is hearing the individual sounds in words.
 The smallest unit of sound in a spoken word is called a phoneme.